Make-School-Courses/DS-2.1-Machine-Learning/Lessons/PrincipalComponentAnalysis.md

 - https://www.youtube.com/watch?v=5HNr_j6LmPc&t=264s

 ## Activity: are the countries in great UK different in terms of food?
 (20 min)
+The last section in the [Setosa article](http://setosa.io/ev/principal-component-analysis/) discusses eating in the UK.
+Let's dive deeper into that:

-- In the table is the average consumption of 17 types of food in grams per person per week for every country in the UK
+- In the table, we see the average consumption of 17 types of food in grams per person per week for every country in the UK
 - It would be great if we represent difference among UK countries based on the food they eat visually
-- Write a Python code that visualize the PCA component for the dataset
+- Write a Python script that visualizes the PCA component for the dataset

 ## The mathematics for eigenvalue and eigenvector (20 min)
 - http://www.math.harvard.edu/archive/20_spring_05/handouts/ch05_notes.pdf